What is volunteering?

 - Search the Do-it.org for available opportunities

 Volunteering Matters is the UK’s leading volunteering and training charity.
+Volunteer Centre Newcastle is part of this organisation.

 National Council for Voluntary Organisations is the national volunteering agency and offers information and advice on volunteering.